guillaume-be/guillaume-be.github.io/_posts/2020-11-21-generation_benchmarks.md

 ### Text generation

 The last experiment investigates the performance benefits of a Rust implementation for free text generation using a GPT2 language model.
 The architecture for this pipeline is slightly different (relies on a decoder model) and the model size is significantly smaller than for the previous pipelines.
 Sampling is turned on for these pipelines.
 In order to ensure a fair comparison (the sampling leads to non-deterministic output), the sequence output size is fixed to 64 tokens by fixing the sequence minimum and maximum lengths to this value.
-5 output sequences with 5 beams are generated for each prompt, leading to an effective batch size of 25x the number of prompts.
+5 output sequences with 5 beams are generated for each prompt, leading to an effective batch size equal to 25x the number of prompts.
 The text generation benchmark is illustrated for both a single prompt and 3 prompts processed in a single batch.

 | Setting     |  Value   |
 | :---------- | :------- |